Bhagavad Gita Chapter 5 Verse 15 Meaning

 What is the main idea of Bhagavad Gita 5.15?

+The Gita addresses liberation with characteristic directness here.
 The Lord takes neither the demerit nor the merit of any; knowledge is enveloped by ignorance, and beings are deluded.
-This verse emphasizes renunciation with clarity and purpose.
+Within the broader arc of Chapter 5, this verse builds on Krishna's systematic exposition of inner peace.
+The...

 How can I apply Bhagavad Gita 5.15 in daily life?